 Say you sell life insurance.
 You decide that you want your ads to show to as many people as possible so instead of narrowing your focus and bidding on specific words like “life insurance quotes” and “life insurance policy,” you decide to bid on words like “insurance” and “insurance coverage.”

 In this case, your ads might be showing to more people but chances are slim that these people are looking for what you sell.
 You are paying for your ads to show to people who might be looking for car insurance, health insurance, or home insurance.

-With that said, it’s important to be intentional about the words you choose to bid on.
-Remember, one of Google Ads’ most notable benefits is the ability to capture your exact audience in the exact moment they’re craving what you offer.
+It’s important to be intentional about the words you choose to bid on.
+Remember, one of Google Ads’ most notable benefits is the ability to capture your exact audience at the exact moment they’re craving what you offer.
 It’s better to get specific than to cast a wide net.

 3. What is your landing page like?